gpbl/react-day-picker/website/docs/api/enums/keycode.md

 # Enumeration: KeyCode

-Reference to KeyCodes used inside the app.
+Reference to keyboard event codes used by DayPicker.

 ## Enumeration members